moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 page.find(".container .blah").text.should include('foo')
 ```

 This looks very similar, but now we're *asking* for `.text` instead of *telling* Capybara that we want the text to contain 'foo'.
-Capybara is required to return the full content of the node the instant we ask for `.text`, which robs it of the chance to do the helpful implicit spin asserts it could do if we were telling it to check for 'foo'.
+Capybara is required to return the full content of the node at the instant we ask for `.text`, which robs it of the chance to do the helpful implicit spin asserts it could do if we were telling it to check for 'foo'.

-By violating Tell Don't Ask we've forced Capybara to expose state and prevented it from enhancing that state with value-add behavior.
+By violating Tell Don't Ask we're reducing Capybara role to dumbly exposing state and prevented it from enhancing that state with value-add behavior.

 ## Page Objects should include Assertions